giovtorres/kvm-install-vm/README.md

    same host and its hostname will likely not resolve until the old lease expires.

+3. The Operating System information database (osinfo-db) provides Operating System specific information needed to create guests for the various systems supported by `kvm-install-vm`.
+The database files provided by your package manager may be out of date and not provide definitions for recent Operating System versions.
+If you encounter the following error message, you may need to update the database files:
+   `ERR: Unknown OS variant '<name>'.
+Please update your osinfo-db.` If you have already updated your system, and the osinfo-db is still to old, then you can use the `osinfo-db-import` tool with the `--local` option, to install an up-to-date database in your home directory which will not conflict with your package manager files.
+The `osinfo-db-import` tool is provided by the rpm/deb packages `osinfo-db-tools`.
+   See https://libosinfo.org/download for more information.

 ### Testing

 Tests are written using [Bats](https://github.com/sstephenson/bats).
 To